goncalo-oliveira/rest-client/README.md

     new NewtonsoftJsonSerializer() );
 ```

-You can also pass a custom serializer if deserializing from a `RestResponse` instance
+You can also pass a custom serializer when deserializing from a `RestResponse` instance

 ```csharp
 var customSerializer = new NewtonsoftJsonSerializer();